LIV4D/MAPLES-DR/docs/source/index.rst

 The dataset is freely available for download on `MAPLES-DR Figshare repository <https://doi.org/10.6084/m9.figshare.24328660>`_.

 However, for machine learning usage we encourage researcher to directly download MAPLES-DR labels through :doc:`the python library <welcome/python_library>`: ``maples_dr``.
 This library provides a simple API to load MAPLES-DR labels, and eases their integration with the original fundus images of MESSIDOR, by automating the process of matching, cropping and resizing them to a uniform format.

+Note that the fundus images are the property of the MESSIDOR program partners and are not included in the MAPLES-DR dataset, but they are available to any research teams who requires them on `Messidor website <https://www.adcis.net/en/third-party/messidor/>`_.
+Follow the instructions in :doc:`MESSIDOR section <welcome/messidor>` to integrate them with |MAPLES-DR| labels.

 If you wish to use this dataset in an academic work, we kindly ask you to cite the following `paper <https://arxiv.org/abs/2402.04258>`_ :cite:`maples_dr`::